DanericNetwork/Marktplaats.js/README.md

     .setSearchInTitleAndDescription(true) // search in title and description .setPostcode('3311BH'); // the postcode to search from .setSort(SortOrder.Newest) // sort by newest
+    .setMinPrice(100) // the minimum price in euros .setMaxPrice(1000); // the maximum price in euros

   const result = await offers.fetch();
   console.log(result);